A set of "before-and-after" pictures shows a penny that shrank after it was put in a microwave.

 — luver boi (@riikerton) November 6, 2019

-These pictures do not show a microwaved penny because pennies will not shrink if you put them in the microwave.
+These pictures do not show a microwaved penny, as pennies will not shrink if you put them in as microwave oven.

 The pictures likely feature a miniature penny prop, such as the one seen in the following picture from a magician trick set: